jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_discoverywizard.md

 ## How to apply an alarms configuration template to new SQL Server connections
 Once Spotlight has identified the new SQL Server connections by discovery or File Import, click **Edit** to modify identified connection properties.
 For example: apply an alarms [configuration template][enterprise_cfgmonitor_templates] to new SQL Server connections.

-## SQL Server and Windows Server Display Name
+## SQL Server and Windows Server Display Names
-The SQL Server and Windows Server display name can be entered post import via [SQL Server Connection Properties][sqlserver_connect_details] / [Windows Server Connection Properties][windows_connect_details].
+The SQL Server and Windows Server display names can be entered post import via [SQL Server Connection Properties][sqlserver_connect_details] / [Windows Server Connection Properties][windows_connect_details].
 The display name cannot be entered via file import and the Connection Discovery Wizard.

 {% include links.html %}